 “Free Market” was a temporary public exhibition that took place at Jamaa el-Fnaa in Marrakech, Morocco.
-The project began by posing a set of questions: can objects function as cultural translations, as communicative objects?
-Can the relationships between the viewer and the viewed be transformed?
-A set of objects was sourced locally, and through traveling across the country.
+The project began by posing a set of questions: can objects function both as cultural translations, and as communicative objects?
+And can the relationships between the viewer and the viewed be transformed?
+A set of objects was then sourced locally, and through traveling across the country.

-Quotidian things like bread, tapestry, ski, crates, oranges, and stones, were reconfigured as sculpture.
-Using a traditional method of transportation, a donkey cart, the works were delivered to Marrkech’s public sqaure and market, Jamaa el-Fnaa.
+Quotidian things like bread, tapestry, skis, crates, oranges, and stones, were reconfigured as sculptures.
+Using a traditional method of transportation, a donkey cart, the works were delivered to Marrakech’s public square and market, Jamaa el-Fnaa.
 Once at the site, the temporary exhibition was installed and presented to the public.

 Travel, research & sculpture